canonical/checkbox/checkbox-ng/docs/author/providers.rst

    that is displayed.

 #.
 We should also make sure the whole provider works end-to-end by running
-   the whitelist which it provides.
+   the :term:`whitelist` which it provides.
 Run the following command - ``plainbox run -w whitelists/mywhitelist.whitelist``.

 #.
 Assuming everything works okay, we can now package the provider for